Miracloon/pflotran-documentation/source/developer_guide/review_and_approval.rst

 among the three (documentation, source, tests).
 Users are notified of the release through the user mailing list and an updated version number in the online documentation.
-Users obtain the latest released software by clone the main online repository and checking out the maintenance branch aligned with the release version number (provided in the installation instructions within the PFLOTRAN User Guide).
+Users obtain the latest released software by cloning the main online repository and checking out the maintenance branch aligned with the release version number (provided in the installation instructions within the PFLOTRAN User Guide).